Sacramento Wrongful Death Lawyer

 Helping a Jury to Understand Your Loss

 Most cases involving the wrongful death of a loved one are settled out of court through negotiation, mediation or arbitration.
 Occasionally, however, the causation (or who is responsible) for the death is disputed by the defendant or by the defendant's insurance company and it is necessary to take a case to trial by jury to obtain a just result.
-Nonetheless, in every case, it's critical to collect certain information from the family so that we can as accurately as possible show a jury or the defendant's insurance company the depth of the individual who has died, and the losses faced by the survivors.Death of a Child
+Nonetheless, in every case, it's critical to collect certain information from the family so that we can as accurately as possible show a jury or the defendant's insurance company the depth of the individual who has died, and the losses faced by the survivors.Loss of a Child

 We will collect the child's school records, any honors or awards he or she has received, hobby and art projects, yearbooks, any writings and a copy of the guest book from the funeral.
 We'll talk to friends, classmates, teachers, coaches, ministers, neighbors and employers to obtain remembrances of how they recall your son or daughter.
 We'll talk to everyone on characteristics unique to your child.
 For instance were they a free-spirit, disciplined, bright, humorous, full of joy, etc.?
 We'll find out what your hopes and dreams for them were.